 The Common Application centralizes the admissions process for over 700 schools.
 These participating colleges and universities all use the same common biographical and academic information forms.
 Most of the schools also require and accept the Common Application Essay.
 Neat, huh?
 Essentially, you choose the schools you want to apply to, add them to your application list, fill in the general biographical information, upload or input academic records and standardized testing information, designate people to write you recommendations and upload the Common Application Essay.
 All of this is done in one place.
 That’s it.
 Simple, right?

 Now, many of the top-tiered schools require additional information and essays, but most of these documents can be uploaded into the Common Application.
 If you’re applying to art schools, the schools will provide a link on their Common Application sites.
 Those links will lead you to a website where you can upload your art portfolio and additional documents.
 We’ll discuss these additional requirements in another post.

 What does the Common Application essay require?

-The Common Application Essay essentially gives the same five prompts each year.
-For the 2016-2017 application season, the prompts are:
+The Common Application Essay recently made adjustments to its classic essay prompts.
+For the 2017-2018 application season, the prompts are:

 - Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.